-Selecting the right dies (punches and dies) is critical for precision, efficiency, and safety in bending operations.
+Press brake punch and die selection is critical for achieving precision, efficiency, and safety in bending operations.
 Follow this systematic approach:

 Type: Steel, stainless steel, aluminum, etc. (e.g., stainless steel has higher springback than mild steel).